Multi-Objective Reinforcement Learning Based on Decomposition: A Taxonomy and Framework: Using MORL/D

-\paragraph{Scalarization.} Weighted sum is used in this algorithm. \paragraph{Weight vectors.} The weight vectors are generated periodically in a random manner. \paragraph{Cooperation.} This algorithm promotes cooperation among multiple policies by sharing parameters using conditioned regression (as illustrated in Figure~\ref{fig:shared_repr}). \paragraph{Selection.} Since all policies are modelled inside one single structure, it is the weights which need to be selected.
-As explained above, these are randomly generated. \paragraph{Archive.} No Pareto archive is used in this work. \paragraph{Regression structure.} The algorithm keeps one DQN-based conditioned network which outputs multi-objective Q-values for each action. \paragraph{Policy improvement.} The algorithm scalarizes rewards in each experience according to both the current and historical weights.
+\paragraph{Scalarization.} Weighted sum is used in this algorithm. \paragraph{Weight vectors.} The weight vectors are generated periodically in a random manner. \paragraph{Cooperation.} This algorithm promotes cooperation among multiple policies by sharing parameters using conditioned regression (as illustrated in Figure~\ref{fig:shared_repr}). \paragraph{Selection.} Since all policies are modeled within a single structure, only the weights need to be selected.
+As explained above, these are randomly generated. \paragraph{Archive.} No Pareto archive is used in this work. \paragraph{Regression structure.} The algorithm keeps one DQN-based conditioned network that outputs multi-objective Q-values for each action. \paragraph{Policy improvement.} The algorithm scalarizes the rewards in each experience according to both the current and historical weights.
 This approach is employed to facilitate learning for the current weight while preventing the loss of knowledge related to previously learned policies. \paragraph{Buffer.} Various buffer strategies are proposed in this work.
 First, regarding replacement, it suggests maintaining a diverse set of experiences within a replay buffer, which accelerates learning for a wide range of weight vectors.
 The diversity criterion is enforced by tracking the return associated with the experience's sequence of actions.
 A crowding distance operation, equivalent to NSGA-II's~\cite{deb_fast_2002}, is then applied to these returns to quantify buffer diversity.
 Regarding selection, the authors propose the use of prioritized experience replay, where the priority is computed based on the temporal difference error for the active weight vector and a historical weight vector.
-For each experience selected for learning, rewards are scalarized using both the current weight vector and a historical weight vector, akin to the concept of hindsight experience replay in RL~\shortcite{andrychowicz_hindsight_2018}.
-This is a crucial step aimed at preventing the forgetting of past policies. \paragraph{Sampling.} Sampling is done by following the policy associated with the current weight.
+For each experience selected for learning, the rewards are scalarized using both the current weight vector and a historical weight vector, akin to the concept of hindsight experience replay in RL~\shortcite{andrychowicz_hindsight_2017}.
+This is a crucial step to prevent forgetting past policies. \paragraph{Sampling.} Sampling is done by following the policy associated with the current weight.